15 Hardboiled/American Crime Essentials

 Blind Man With a Pistol Chester Himes (1969) While of course utterly essential to the canon, I appreciate Himes more as social critic than as a crime writer, and would argue that Himes’s portrayal of Harlem is more memorable than the characterization of his cops Coffin Ed and Gravedigger Jones.
 Blind Man With a Pistol is unusually brilliant, perhaps because of the year, the height of American social unrest.

 Little Boxes of Bewilderment Jack Ritchie (60’s – 70’s, pub.
 1989.)
 Satisfying comic puzzles.
-Ritchie’s famous story “The Absence of Emily” is frequently anthologized.
+The masterful story “The Absence of Emily” is frequently anthologized.

-The Day of the Jackal Frederick Forsyth (1971) The writing lacks style but the story is worthy.
-Movie is better.
+The Day of the Jackal Frederick Forsyth (1971) Influenced by reportage, Forsyth’s style occasionally lacks flair, but the story is eminently worthy.
+The movie is even better than the book.

 An Unsuitable Job for a Woman P.D.
-James (1972) While unquestionably popular and important, I’ve never really gotten into James, who has neither the insight of Ruth Rendell or the glamor of Colin Dexter.
+James (1972) While unquestionably popular and important, for my money James has neither the insight of Ruth Rendell or the glamor of Colin Dexter.
 I looked at the celebrated Unsuitable especially for this list and thought the plot much better than the prose.
 Perhaps in the end I just hear the music of Americans better?
 Nicholas Blake, Christiana Brand, Reginald Hill, and Martha Grimes are just a few of the other English mystery masters that should be here, but I’ve just never read much of any of them.

 Goodbye to an Old Friend Brian Freemantle (1973) Later his Charlie Muffin books would do pretty well, but Freemantle’s solid first non-series espionage novel should be better known.